lsst-dm/dmtn-055/index.rst

 The typical usage pattern for the SuperTask Library is as follows.

 #.
-A developer defines a ``Pipeline`` from a sequence of :py:class:`SuperTasks <SuperTask>`, including their configuration, either programmatically or by editing a TBD text-based, human-readable file format.
-Other developers may then modify the ``Pipeline`` to modify configuration or insert or delete :py:class:`SuperTasks <SuperTask>`, again via either approach.
+A developer defines a :py:class:`Pipeline` from a sequence of :py:class:`SuperTasks <SuperTask>`, including their configuration, either programmatically or by editing a TBD text-based, human-readable file format.
+Other developers may then modify the :py:class:`Pipeline` to modify configuration or insert or delete :py:class:`SuperTasks <SuperTask>`, again via either approach.

 #.
-An operator passes the ``Pipeline``, an input data repository to a ``PreflightFramework``, and a Data ID Expression (see :ref:`data_id_mapping`).
+An operator passes the :py:class:`Pipeline`, an input data repository to a ``PreflightFramework``, and a Data ID Expression (see :ref:`data_id_mapping`).
 Different ``PreflightFrameworks`` will be implemented for different contexts.
-Some ``PreflightFramework``s may provide an interface for making a final round of modifications to the ``Pipeline`` at this stage, but these modifications are not qualitatively different from those in the previous step.
+Some ``PreflightFrameworks`` may provide an interface for making a final round of modifications to the :py:class:`Pipeline` at this stage, but these modifications are not qualitatively different from those in the previous step.

 #.
-The ``PreflightFramework`` passes the ``Pipeline``, the input data repository, and the Data ID Expression to a ``GraphBuilder`` (see :ref:`preflight`), which
+The ``PreflightFramework`` passes the :py:class:`Pipeline`, the input data repository, and the Data ID Expression to a ``GraphBuilder`` (see :ref:`preflight`), which

-    - inspects the ``Pipeline`` to construct a list of all dataset types consumed and/or produced by the ``Pipeline``;
+    - inspects the :py:class:`Pipeline` to construct a list of all dataset types consumed and/or produced by the :py:class:`Pipeline`;
     - queries the data repository to obtain a ``RepoGraph`` that contains all datasets of these types that match the given Data ID Expression (see :ref:`data_id_mapping`);
-    - calls the ``defineQuanta`` method of each :py:class:`SuperTask` in the ``Pipeline`` in sequence, accumulating a list of all quanta to be executed;
+    - calls the ``defineQuanta`` method of each :py:class:`SuperTask` in the :py:class:`Pipeline` in sequence, accumulating a list of all quanta to be executed;
     - constructs the Science DAG (see :ref:`preflight`), a bipartate directed acyclic graph with quantum vertices linked by the dataset vertices they produce and consume.

 #.
-The Science DAG is passed to an ``ExecutionFramework``, along with additional configuration for how the processing is to be performed (changes in this configuration must not change the outputs of the ``Pipeline`` except to allow intermediate datasets to be elided).
+The Science DAG is passed to an ``ExecutionFramework``, along with additional configuration for how the processing is to be performed (changes in this configuration must not change the outputs of the :py:class:`Pipeline` except to allow intermediate datasets to be elided).
 The ``ExecutionFramework`` may be the same class as the ``PreflightFramework`` (as in ``CmdLineTask``, which performs both roles), which makes this step a no-op.
 It may also be a completely different class that may be run in an entirely different compute environment (via a serialized Science DAG).

 #.
-The ``ExecutionFramework`` creates one or more output data repositories and records in them any repository-wide provenance (such as the ``Pipeline`` configuration or software versions).
+The ``ExecutionFramework`` creates one or more output data repositories and records in them any repository-wide provenance (such as the :py:class:`Pipeline` configuration or software versions).

 #.
 The ``ExecutionFramework`` walks the Science DAG according to the partial ordering it defines, and calls ``runQuantum`` on the appropriate concrete :py:class:`SuperTask` for each quantum vertex.
 Depending on the activator, the :py:class:`SuperTasks <SuperTask>` may be run directly in the same compute environment, or submitted to a workflow system for execution elsewhere (probably by translating the generic Science DAG to a format specific to a particular workflow system).
 In some environments a temporary local data repository containing only the datasets consumed by a particular set of quanta may be created in scratch space to support execution in a context in which the original data repositories are not accessible, with output datasets similarly staged back to the true output data repositories.

 .. note::

     The above procedure does not provide a mechanism for adding camera-specific overrides to the configuration.
-I think this has to be part of the ``Pipeline`` interface that's done in the first step, not something done later by ``PreflightFrameworks``.
-That's especially true if we want to permit ``Pipelines`` that aggregate data from multiple cameras; in that case I think we'd need the `Pipeline` itself to hold the overrides for different cameras in addition to the defaults to avoid spurious provenance issues from having different configurations of the same ``Pipeline`` in a repo.
-Given that different cameras might even change the :py:class:`SuperTasks <SuperTask>` we want in a ``Pipeline``, we may need to make it possible to parameterize all of a ``Pipeline's`` definition on different Units of data (not just cameras, but filters).
-I'm sure that's doable, but it's a lot more complexity than we were imagining when we punted on the details of the ``Pipeline`` API.
+I think this has to be part of the :py:class:`Pipeline` interface that's done in the first step, not something done later by ``PreflightFrameworks``.
+That's especially true if we want to permit ``Pipelines`` that aggregate data from multiple cameras; in that case I think we'd need the `Pipeline` itself to hold the overrides for different cameras in addition to the defaults to avoid spurious provenance issues from having different configurations of the same :py:class:`Pipeline` in a repo.
+Given that different cameras might even change the :py:class:`SuperTasks <SuperTask>` we want in a :py:class:`Pipeline`, we may need to make it possible to parameterize all of a :py:class:`Pipeline's <Pipeline>` definition on different Units of data (not just cameras, but filters).
+I'm sure that's doable, but it is not currently supported by the :py:class:`Pipeline` API in this document.

 .. _supertask_interface: